 At Fukuoka #23, the POWs worked in a coal mine in two shifts.
 On May 28, 1945, his parents received a POW postcard from him.
 In it, he said, “My health is fine.
 I hope this finds you and the family the same.
 Give regards to Mrs. Errington and friends.
 In your next letter enclose photos of the family.
 Love to all.”

+On August 15, 1945, when the POWs in group A, which worked during the day, returned to the camp at 5:00 P.M., they were told by the POWs in Group B, who worked at night, that the war was over.
+They did not believe them even though they had seen Japanese civilians crying.
 The next day, when the bell that told the POWs it was time to form ranks to go to the mine, did not ring the POWs believed that the war may be over.
 At 10:00 that morning, the camp commandant told the POWs they did not have to work, but that they also could not leave the camp.

+On August 24, the Japanese gave the POWs paint and canvas.
+They told the Americans to paint “POW “ on the roof of the barracks.
+On August 28, B-29s appeared over the camp.
+Two of the planes circled and dropped fifty-gallon drums to the POWs.
+For the first time, the POWs knew they were now in charge.
+Most of the guards quickly disappeared.
 American soldiers entered the camp on September 15, 1945.
 The liberated POWs were processed and boarded on trucks supplied by the Japanese.
 They were taken to the train station and rode a train to Nagasaki.
 In Nagasaki, they were taken to the port area.
 As they rode through the city, they saw the damage done by the atomic bomb.

 Melvin R. Madero passed away on May 12, 1992, in San Diego, California.
 He was buried in Section I, Site C-554d, at Fort Rosecrans National Cemetery in San Diego, California.